 1.1.1a Have any CITES relevant policies or legislation been developed during the period covered in this report?
-Yes X No If 'Yes', have you shared information with the Secretariat?
-Yes No X Not Applicable If 'No', please provide details to the Secretariat with this report: Insertion of CITES legislation, in Regulatory Decree No. 7/2002, December 30, which establishes measures to protect species of flora and fauna threatened with extinction 1.1.1b Does your legislation or legislative process allow easy amendment of your national law(s) to reflect changes in the CITES Appendices (e.g. to meet the 90 day implementation guidelines)?
-Yes No X If 'No', please provide details of the constraints faced: As a rule, the process exceeds 90 days, due to the different stages that precede the publication of the law
+Yes No If 'Yes', have you shared information with the Secretariat?
+Yes No Not Applicable If 'No', please provide details to the Secretariat with this report: 1.1.1b Does your legislation or legislative process allow easy amendment of your national law(s) to reflect changes in the CITES Appendices (e.g. to meet the 90 day implementation guidelines)?
+Yes No If 'No', please provide details of the constraints faced: While the legislations allow changes in the national law, the process usually takes a longer period due to the requirement for extensive consultations and parliament approval.